Getting your first real customer is a significant milestone for every entrepreneur.

 There are a number of reasons customers might not be buying from you and you can make informed guesses based on how your traffic behaves:

-- If you have a high bounce rate—that is, visitors coming to your site and leaving immediately—your traffic might be low quality or your store might take too long to load (you can test the latter here).
+- If you have a high bounce rate—that is, visitors coming to your site and leaving immediately—your traffic might be low quality or your store might take too long to load.

 - If none of your visitors added products to their cart, it might be that you haven’t achieved product/market fit (in which case you need to find the right niche or try different products).
 Or maybe they just don't trust your store enough to buy.